 Cause what they did in 2022 speaks volumes: Globally, central banks accumulated gold reserves at a pace unseen since 1967, back when the dollar was still backed by the precious metal.

-Consider this for a moment and then recall all their official statements and projections about the economy and how a recession is avoidable, about inflation and how it’s definitely, absolutely under control and about their faith in their own currencies.
-Feel free to draw your own conclusions about what’s coming.
+Consider this for a moment and then recall all their official statements and projections about the economy and how a recession is avoidable, about inflation and how it’s, absolutely under control, and about their faith in their currencies.
+Feel free to draw your conclusions about what’s coming.